 Look for signs of wet basement problems.
 An initial inspection of your basement may indicate issues that need to be addressed by professionals (plumber or foundation repair specialist).
 The following are items that should be inspected for proper working conditions, consider as a best practice, or add as a useful tool to help keep unwanted water out of your basement.

-н Check for Foundation Cracks

-LIS' Install a Sump Pump
+ST Install a Sump Pump

-CKI Install a Backflow Preventer
+KLIST Check for Foundation Cracks

-CHECKLIST Have Your Lateral Inspected
+Have Your Lateral Inspected

-0 Elevate Items Stored in Your Basement
+CHE Elevate Items Stored in Your Basement